bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 Example: In the code below the `c_heap_ptr` is a version of `simple_c_heap_ptr` that was extended to support move semantics.

-NOTE: The noexcept defaults are currently different for move hence the need to be explicit.
+NOTE: The `noexcept` defaults are currently different for move hence the need to be explicit.

+NOTE: The test can be skipped for things like `free` and `delete` that are documented to do nothing if the pointer is zero/`nullptr`.
+In the code below the test is commented, but left as an example for other cases.

 {% highlight c++ linenos %}
 class c_heap_ptr